Scott Boman: Re-election

 In 2022 Boman ran in a special election to fill a vacancy on the Community Advisory Council.
 He was re-elected to the office with 12,818 votes.

+In 2025 he decided against seeking reelection to the CAC.
+He expressed some disappointment saying, “The biggest thing ... as far as actual community engagement where I'm not happy, is that there are still things popping up where we’re kind of like trying to play catch up with the situation, rather than being consulted early on in the process,...We seem to be a little more in the loop, but we’re not fully in the loop.”

+Departure from the CAC

+Boman did not seek reelection to the District 4 Community Advisory Council after serving on the body for a total of four years.
+Near the end of his tenure, he expressed disappointment that the CAC had not met with the full Detroit City Council or held the annual meetings with the mayor contemplated by the City Charter.
+He also argued that the council was too often reacting to neighborhood issues after they arose rather than being consulted earlier in the decision-making process.

+2024 Michigan Board of Education candidacy

+In 2024 Boman made a fifth attempt to be elected to the Michigan Board of Education.
+Unlike previous efforts, he ran this time as a public office holder.
+He emphasized a belief that schools should not be funded by taxation.
+He received approximately 1.5% of the vote.

 Weekly Radio Show and Issue Advocacy

 For five years Boman was a regular panelist on the 910 AM Superstation’s Robert Ficano Show.
 He used the radio show as a platform to advocate libertarian views on issues concerning Metro Detroit.

 The show went off the air when WFDF (AM) changed its format by abruptly cancelling all local talk shows on August 11th 2023.
 The station then deleted all of the videos of shows on Facebook.
-Boman objected to this action but had previously posted some of the episodes on YouTube.
+Boman objected to this action but had previously posted some of the episodes on YouTube and Rumble.